huang-sh/astk/README.md

 ## install the development version from github
 $ pip install git+https://github.com/huang-sh/astk.git@dev

-# or install from PyPi
-$ pip install astk
 ```

 After installed **astk**, you should install **astk**' dependent R packages with: